GoreLab/sorghum-multi-trait/README.md

 # **Guidelines**

-Instructions to reproduce the project, codes description, and data avaibility is available on the file `README.txt`.
+Instructions to reproduce the project, codes description, and data data availability on the file `README.txt`.